A Constructive Characterization of Optimal Bundling

 This section considers one of the most natural cases in which the consumer's valuation function is additive.
 Rigorously, for a generic $b = \{i_1,...,i_j\}\in \mathcal{B} $, in which $i_1,...,i_j \in \{1,...,n\}, v(b,t)=\sum \limits_{k=1}^j v(\{i_k\},t), \forall t \in T$.

-The following theorem directly pins down the minimal optimal menu when values are additive: \begin{theorem} Under Assumption \ref{a0} and \ref{a1}.
-If $(\dfrac{\phi(b,\bar{t})}{\phi(b,\underline{t})})_{|b|=1}$ are strictly ordered, i.e., in which $\{b_{j_1},...,b_{j_n}\}=\{\{1\},...,\{n\}\}$, then when the consumer's valuation function is additive, the minimal optimal menu is a nested menu.
+The following theorem directly pins down the minimal optimal menu when values are additive: \begin{theorem} Suppose Assumptions \ref{a0} and \ref{a1} hold.
+If $(\dfrac{\phi(b,\bar{t})}{\phi(b,\underline{t})})_{|b|=1}$ are strictly ordered, i.e., where $\{b_{j_1},...,b_{j_n}\}=\{\{1\},...,\{n\}\}$, then when the consumer's valuation function is additive, the minimal optimal menu is a nested menu.
 In particular, it is \end{theorem}

 The additional condition on the strict order the $\phi$ ratios is arguably not demanding, as these ratios are naturally ordered, though may not strictly.
 The strictness is used to show that every bundle in the menu is not very weakly dominated.
 If the strictness assumption is not satisfied, then certain bundles in the menu will be very weakly dominated, making the menu not minimal optimal.
 In particular, if $\dfrac{\phi(b_{j_{k'}},\bar{t})}{\phi(b_{j_{k'}},\underline{t})}=\dfrac{\phi(b_{j_{k'+1}},\bar{t})}{\phi(b_{j_{k'+1}},\underline{t})}$ for $k' \in \{1,...,k-1\}$, then $\bigcup \limits_{i=1}^{k'}\{b_{j_i}\}$ is very weakly dominated by a convex combination of $\bigcup \limits_{i=1}^{k'-1}\{b_{j_i}\}$ and $\bigcup \limits_{i=1}^{k'+1}\{b_{j_i}\}$, a direct result of Lemma \ref{l2}.